gaehlerm/SoftwareEngineering/README.md

     assert car.speed == 1
 ```

 Now the test case looks much better.
-There is only one line for the setup, one line for the action we want to test and one line for the assertion.
-Of course we could also create the `car` object in a single line, but this is not the point here.
+There is only one line for the setup, one line for the action we want to test, and one line for the assertion.
+Of course, we could also create the `car` object in a single line, but that is not the point here.
 The point is that the test case is much easier to read and understand.

-The helper function can probably also be used in other test cases, reducing the total amount of code needed and possibly removing some duplication.
+The helper function can probably also be used in other test cases, reducing the total amount of code needed and possibly eliminating some duplication.

-One last remark to this test: If you are not used to writing unit tests, you might think that the test name is quite long.
+One final note regarding this test: If you are not accustomed to writing unit tests, you may find the test name to be quite lengthy.
 But this is not a problem.
 The test name is only used in the test report.
 It is not used anywhere else.
-Thus it doesn't hurt to have a long test name.
-It is even good practice to have a long test name as it makes the test report more readable.
-A test name of about 50 characters is completely normal.
+Thus, it doesn't hurt to have a long test name.
+It is actually good practice to have a long test name as it enhances the readability of the test report.
+A test name of approximately 50 characters is completely normal.

 ### Test body

-Most things about the test body have already been said in the example above.
-The test body is generally consisting of one function or method call, followed by a few assertions.
-There are some purists, saying that a test should contain only one assertion.
+Most aspects of the test body have already been discussed in the example above.
+The test body generally consists of one function or method call, followed by a few assertions.
+There are some purists who argue that a test should contain only one assertion.
 I'm not sharing this opinion, even if they have a point.
-I think there are cases where it doesn't hurt to have more than one assertion in a single test case.
-Otherwise the tests become too verbose in my opinion.
+I believe there are cases where it is beneficial to include more than one assertion in a single test case.
+Otherwise, the tests become too verbose, in my opinion.

-## Problematic tests
+## Problematic Tests

-Just as with normal code, there are some signs that a test can be problematic.
+Just as with regular code, there are certain indicators that a test may be problematic.

 ### Dependent tests

-It will happen frequently that you have a test that can only pass if another test passes.
+It is common to encounter situations where a test can only pass if another test passes.
 They are coupled.
-For example, you have a function that creates a file and wirtes a number to it.
-You write a test that calls this function and checks the existence of the file.
+For example, you have a function that creates a file and writes a number to it.
+You should write a test that calls this function and checks for the existence of the file.

-Next you write a function that reads the contents of this file.
-In the test you will first call the function to create the file and then call the function to read it.
+Next, you should write a function that reads the contents of this file.
+In the test, you will first call the function to create the file and then call the function to read it.
 Now there is a problem: These two tests are related.
-If the code fails to create a file it won't be possible to read it.
-If the first test fails, the second test inevetably fails as well.
-This kind of dependency is bad design and violates the SRP.
+If the code fails to create a file, it will not be possible to read it.
+If the first test fails, the second test inevitably fails as well.
+This type of dependency represents poor design and violates the SRP.
 For one failing feature, only one test should fail.
-This makes it much clearer where the error comes from.
-Having 50 failing tests at once is really annoying as it's not obvious why the tests fail.
-Is it for a single reason or do they all fail for a different reason?
+This makes it much clearer where the error originates.
+Having 50 failing tests at once can be extremely frustrating because it is not immediately clear why the tests are failing.
+Is it for a single reason or do they all fail for different reasons?

-Unfortunately having all the tests completely separated is a very hard, if not an impossible task.
+Unfortunately, having all the tests completely separated is a very difficult, if not an impossible task.
 There is always some correlation between the results of tests.
-But there is a technical solution that helps to some degree.
-In Python you can skip tests if a requirement for the test is not met.
-Tests can be made depending on each other with the `@pytest.mark.dependency` attribute.
-This allows us to skip tests that would fail as another test already failed.
+But there is a technical solution that helps to some extent.
+In Python, you can skip tests if a requirement for the test is not met.
+Tests can depend on each other using the `@pytest.mark.dependency` attribute.
+This allows us to skip tests that would fail because another test has already failed.

 ```sh
 pip install pytest-dependency